-- The recommendation from their grade 10 teachers - Their own abilities in mathematics and the type of mathematics in which they can be successful - Their own interest in mathematics, and those particular areas of the subject that may hold the most interest for them - Their other choices of subjects within the framework of the Diploma Programme - Their academic plans, in particular the subjects they wish to study in future - Their choice of career
+- The recommendation from their grade 10 teachers; - Their own abilities in mathematics and the type of mathematics in which they can be successful; - Their own interest in mathematics, and those particular areas of the subject that may hold the most interest for them; - Their other choices of subjects within the framework of the Diploma Programme; - Their academic plans, in particular the subjects they wish to study in the future; - Their choice of career.

-Content: Both courses, Mathematics analysis and approaches, and Mathematics applications and interpretation, have common features, including sharing some of the same content, which is organized around the following topics.
-Both of the higher level courses pursuing these in much greater detail.
+Content: Both courses, Mathematics analysis and approaches, and Mathematics applications and interpretation, have common features, including sharing some of the same content, which is organized around the following topics, with standard and higher level courses pursuing these at different levels of depth (see graph).

-- Number and algebra
+Number and

+algebra

 - Functions

 - Geometry and trigonometry

 - Statistics and probability

 - Calculus